Skip to main content

 What is this scam?

-Traditional phishing emails were often easy to spot due to poor grammar, spelling errors, and generic content.
-AI has eliminated these tell-tale signs.
-Now, scammers use AI to:
+Phishing emails are fraudulent messages designed to trick you into revealing passwords, financial information, or other sensitive data.
+Traditional phishing emails were often easy to spot because of poor grammar, spelling errors, and generic content.
+AI has eliminated virtually all of these tell-tale signs, making phishing dramatically more dangerous.

 1. Data collection: Scammers gather information about targets from LinkedIn, data breaches, social media